Where Did All The Search Traffic Go?

 I use Tweetdeck and other tools.
 I check what my social media friends share.
 Thus using search is only for first time users in many cases.

 Once you know where you want to go, you can go directly.
-I will check out SEOmoz or Search Engine Land without the help of Google.
+I will check out SEMrush or Search Engine Journal without the help of Google.

-Google hides more than half of so called referral data from publishers.
-That is the will see that some came from search to their site but not what they searched for.
+Google hides most of so called referral data from publishers.
+That is why they will see that some came from search to their site but not what they searched for unless they use Google’s proprietary tools to find out.
+Think Search Console.

-Publishers have to buy ads on Google to see kyeword data.
+Publishers have to buy ads on Google to see keyword data.
 That called “privacy” in Google’s Newspeak.

 The Safari browser on some mobile devices, that is newer Apple products will hide that traffic altogether and won’t tell you that it’s search traffic at all.